The 2016 MWBL Draft Order has now been posted & the complete 336 Pick, 12 Round Selection Order has been posted.

 New this year will be a later start time of 10:30 AM ET to allow the West Coast Franchise Owners a few extra minutes of sleep.
 Please be advised that with this change of start time, the 2016 MWBL Draft will conclude later than normal, so please plan your plans accordingly.

-The Mid-West Baseball League Commissioners Office is proud to announce the following three players have been inducted into the Mid-West Baseball League Hall of Fame – Barry Bonds, Roger Clemens & Randy Johnson.
-Going in alongside these three players will be Deputy Commissioner & Manager of the Hollywood Werewolves Steve Cutler.
-These four inductees will make up the Hall of Fame Class of 2015 of the Mid-West Baseball League.
+The Mid-West Baseball League Commissioners Office is proud to announce the following Four players have been inducted into the Mid-West Baseball League Hall of Fame – Chipper Jones, Billy Wagner, Manny Ramirez & by the way of the Veterans Committee Jeff Bagwell.